Florence

 Sights.

 Among Florence landmarks the Cathedral of Santa Maria del Fiore (Duomo) with Brunelleschi's magnificient cupola stands out the most.
 Next to the cathedral stands Giotto's Bell Tower which offers a fine view of the city from its top.
 In front of both the cathedral and belltower sits the Baptistery of St. John with its beautiful bronze doors including the gold Gates of Heaven by Ghiberti, the original ones are preserved inside the Opera del Duomo Museum located to the back of the cathedral.
 Heading toward the Arno River and passing through Via dei Calzaioli stands Piazza della Signoria with Palazzo Vecchio, headquarters of Florence's Municipality, the Loggia della Signoria with its sculptures and Neptune's fountain by Ammannati.
-Linked to Palazzo Vecchio by the Vasari corridor, which runs for about 1 km to Palazzo Pitti, is the magnificent Uffizi Gallery with its incredible collection of paintings
+Linked to Palazzo Vecchio by the Vasari corridor, which runs for about 1 km to Palazzo Pitti, is the magnificent Uffizi Gallery with its incredible collection of paintings.

 Steps away from the Uffizi stands Ponte Vecchio (Old Bridge), another famous landmark of Florence.